 The original site of the College on St Cross Road has also been developed jointly with Brasenose College to provide residential accommodation for 50 Brasenose graduate students in one building and 49 St Cross students in another building.

-Academic and social occasions such as College seminars, international suppers, barbecues, music evenings, film evenings, parties and the College Ball are held in the course of the year, please see the termly events calendar for further details (This term's programme).
-Guests of College members are welcomed at certain events (please check the college calendar for clarification).
+Academic and social occasions such as College seminars, international suppers, barbecues, music evenings, film evenings, parties and the College Ball are held in the course of the year, please see the termly events calendar for further details.
+Guests of College members are welcomed at certain events, always check when booking.

 Facilities for Study and Computing

-Although there is no exercise room in the College, all members of the College may use the University gymnasium.
+Although there is no exercise room in the College, all members of the College may use the University gym on Iffley Road.
 The College has also developed sporting links with other colleges and clubs in Oxford, through which College members may have access to gyms and facilities for tennis, rowing, punting, squash, badminton, and other activities.
 For more information, see the Sports section of this site.

 The College choir meets to sing informally as well as at College services.
 St Cross is not a religious foundation (despite its name) but like most colleges, occasional services are part of its corporate life.